 Back to Top

-The program fee includes WMU tuition and administrative fees, WMU health and emergency assistance insurance, housing, some meals, on-site orientation, some onsite transportation and expenses for specified cultural study activities.
-The program fee will be billed to the student account for Summer I semester.
+The WMU program fee includes: tuition, administrative fees, international health and emergency assistance insurance, housing, some meals, on-site orientation, some on-site transportation and expenses for specified cultural study activities.

-Students are responsible for the following expenses: airfare, local transportation, additional meals and beverages, passport processing fees, immunizations, and personal expenses.
-Costs not included in this program fee are estimates and may vary according to individual needs and preferences.
-This budget does not include activities which are not part of the academic program, such as personal travel, entertainment, shopping, etc. An additional $405 fee applies to the program fee for graduate students.
+The program fee does not include: airfare, additional meals and beverages, local transportation, passport, immunizations, and miscellaneous expenses.
+Costs not included in the program fee are estimates and may vary according to individual needs and preferences.
+The budget does not include activities which are not part of the academic program, such as personal travel, entertainment, shopping,etc. An additional $405 fee applies to the program fee for graduate students.

 Students eligible for federal or state financial aid may use their awards for studying abroad.
 After a student has been accepted to the program, he/she must complete required paperwork with WMU Financial Aid to apply financial aid to the program costs.
 It is the student's responsibility to complete the paperwork prior to departure and to maintain compliance with financial aid regulations while studying abroad (i.e., remain enrolled full-time).
 Non-WMU students must apply for financial aid through their home university.

 Please note: Disbursement of financial aid may not coincide with the start date of the program abroad so plan ahead.
 Some out-of-pocket costs may occur prior to financial aid disbursement for the semester, such as the commitment fee, passport, airfare, immunizations, visa or residence permit fees (if applicable).
 These costs vary by program and WMU Study Abroad Specialists are available to answer questions about the program budget.